kpeazzoni/kpeazzoni/README.md

 ### Hi there 👋
 ### DEVELOPER.
 CREATOR.
 COLLABORATOR
 ***
-Finishing up an intensive, 3-month software development boot camp at UT Austin.
+Completed an intensive, 3-month software development boot camp from UT Austin mid-March.
 I learned how to develop real-world full-stack applications.
 Through this experience, I have discovered that I like seeing the big picture come to completion from front-end to back-end.
 I love working with others to troubleshoot their code and help solve problems.

 ### Technical Skills
 > - Programming Languages: JavaScript, HTML, CSS